nguyetmle/ToDoList/README.md

 # ToDoList
 A simple To-Do List web application with a Node/Express back end, connected to MongoDB Atlas using Mongoose.
-This application allows users to create multiple to-do lists (work/study/chores/etc.) and stores the to-do tasks into databases.
+This application allows users to create multiple to-do lists and stores the to-do tasks in databases.
 <br><br>
 ![image](todolist-preview.png)
 <br><br>